yeganehaym/AndroidBreadCrumb/README.md

 breadcumb of above created by a code like this in one of my project

-i's smart to control itself in any screenSize and control items when screen has no space anymore to fit items
+it's smart to control itself in any screenSize and control items when screen has no space anymore to fit items

 `